gitricko/tradenote-selfhost/README.md

 ### Prerequisites
 To run TradeNote-SelfHost, ensure you have:
-- A GitHub account to use Codespaces (Recommended)
 - Docker installed (for local setups on Linux/macOS)
+- OR a GitHub account to use Codespaces (No additional software requirements)

-### Running TradeNote in GitHub Codespaces
+### Running TradeNote in GitHub Codespaces (Recommended)

 1. **Fork the Repository**:
    - Fork [this repository](https://github.com/your-repo/tradenote-selfhost) to your GitHub account.